-Nelson Cruz delivers clutch two-run double as Mariners scored 5-2 triumph at Houston
+Nelson Cruz delivers clutch two-run double as Mariners score 5-2 triumph at Houston

 The Mariners answered immediately against the hard-throwing Cole, who had befuddled and beaten them for the first five innings, allowing just one hit and striking out five.

 Cameron Maybin led off with a crisp single to center and Dee Gordon drew a rare walk to set up the Mariners’ hottest hitter of the past few days — Haniger.
-The new leadoff hitter for Seattle smoked a double into the left-field corner to score Maybin.
+He smoked a double into the left-field corner to score Maybin.
 Span followed with an infield single that scored Gordon to make it 2-2.

-It looked as if the Mariners would take a two-run lead when Seager hit a sinking line drive into center field.
+It looked as if the Mariners would take a two-run lead at that time when Seager hit a sinking line drive into center field.
 Instead, Houston centerfielder Jake Marisnick, who got a late read on the ball, closed the distance quickly and made a full lay-out dive, catching the ball just centimeters before it hit the outfield grass.
 It ended the inning and saved two runs.

+Adam Warren worked a scoreless seventh despite allowing two base runners, keeping the game tied and setting up the Mariners’ rally in the eighth.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.